Bob

 3. Complete registration

-for aviation courses with USAeroFlight, LCC.
+for aviation courses with USAeroFlight.

 4.

-it to the BJU Financial Aid Office (Student Services Hub).
+the BJU Financial Aid Office (Student Services Hub).

 How to Receive Credit for Aviation Courses